noahsafar/filmter/README.md

 ## Log-Out
 The user can log out by clicking on "Log Out" in the navigation bar.
-By monitoring the user activity through JavaScript, the user gets logged out automatically after five minutes of inactivity.
-This time-out function is implemented through clearing the Flask session.

 ## Additional features
 - By monitoring the user activity through JavaScript, the user gets logged out automatically after five minutes of inactivity.
 This time-out function is implemented through clearing the Flask session.